snhackspace/snhack.github.com/README.md

 	git commit -am "That fix, for the thing." git push origin myfix

-Submit a [pull request] to this repo.
+Submit a [pull request] to this repo (use the button shown on your new branch).

-Tip: Once changes have been pushed to a fork, viewing that branch on the github site should show a 'pull request' button that will automatically choose the source and target repo/branch.

 Once your changes are accepted, an admin will need to generate the site using ``rake deploy`` before they become live.